JessevanVuuren/JessevanVuuren/README.md

 All the data is stored on your phone, so you won’t need an internet connection and you don’t have to worry about your data getting lost or stolen.

+### 3D Perlin Noise Map with Marching Cubes Algorithm -> [repo](https://github.com/JessevanVuuren/MarchingCubes)
+This project demonstrates the rendering of a 3D Perlin noise map using the Marching Cubes algorithm.
+The rendering is done using the Raylib library in C. The project generates a 3D terrain based on Perlin noise.
+The Marching Cubes algorithm is used to triangulate the generated noise data, allowing the 3D terrain to be rendered efficiently.

+### MNIST digit recognising CNN -> [repo](https://github.com/JessevanVuuren/MNIST_AI)
+This repository contains a python application that enables you to draw a digit between 0 and 9, the application will then proceed to predict the written digit using a convolutional neural network.

 ### Termial Jump -> [repo](https://github.com/JessevanVuuren/TerminalJump)
 Terminal Jump is a Mario inspired game played entirely in the terminal.
 It’s made in C++ and levels can easily be made with notepad (instructions in the repo).
 Every level has a predetermined size which must be respected.
 Every character has its own effects and can be used to make walls, fire, water, and a portal to the next level.